-If the way to a culture’s heart is through its stomach, then the people of Jerez, whose market feeds them some of the finest produce on earth, must be the happiest people in Spain, if not the world.
+Jerez Market or Mercado Central de Abastos de Jerez is one of the best markets we’ve visited in Spain.
+If the way to a culture’s heart is through its stomach, then the people of Jerez, whose market feeds them some of the finest produce on earth, must be the happiest people in Spain.
 And they do seem to be a jolly and friendly lot.

-At the market’s centre is the pescaderia or fish market, and when we visited at noon it was packed although produce was running out fast.
-As we slowly wandered by the stalls, checking out the merchandise, the friendly fishmongers would pick up a fish and show us their bright red gills, a sign of freshness — with a grin.
+At Jerez market’s centre is the pescaderia or fish market, and when we visited at noon it was packed, although produce was running out fast.
+As we slowly strolled by the stalls, checking out the merchandise, the friendly fishmongers would pick up a fish and show us their bright red gills, a sign of freshness — with a grin.

-All the stalls at the market are named and numbered, which we love — it means the proprietors are proud of what they do, that they want to be known, and want to develop a loyal customer base.
+All the stalls at Jerez market are named and numbered, which we love.
+It means the proprietors are proud of what they do, that they want to be known, and want to develop a loyal customer base.
 And the local shoppers clearly have their favourite merchants.

 The locals were also crowded around A. Delgado ‘Chaqueta’ (No 27) where the fishmonger was chopping up a colossal piece of fish to order while the ladies were trying his tuna steaks — marinated in olive oil, they told us, after they interrupted the poor man to insist he stop what he was doing and pass us the plate to try it for ourselves.
 It was delicious and a lot moister and flavoursome than its colour implied.

-In the butcher’s hall there was lots of tripe and trotters among other ‘finer’ cuts of meat and local specialties painstakingly displayed beneath spotless glass counters — even the lamb’s brains were neatly presented in small plastic containers.
+In the butcher’s hall of Jerez market there was an abundance of tripe and trotters among other finer cuts of meat and local specialties painstakingly displayed beneath spotless glass counters.
+The lamb’s brains were neatly presented in small plastic containers.

-On a stroll around the town yesterday (which we’ll post about another day) we discovered that the sense of pride in selling quality produce, on presenting it agreeably, and the tendency to focus on selling just a few things extends to other areas of retail in Jerez.
-Stores here specialise in everything from ribbons and buttons to hairdressing products and handguns.
+On a stroll around Jerez yesterday we discovered that the sense of pride in selling quality produce, on presenting it beautifully, and the tendency to focus on businesses selling just a few things extends to other areas of retail in Jerez.
+Stores specialise in everything from ribbons and buttons to hairdressing products and handguns.